 Getting to the stadium: Though getting around Atlanta often involves a mix of transportation modes, getting to the stadium is easy – either walk or take the subway to the GWCC/CNN Center stop, one block away.

-Wooden stands painted green and red with words like, fried calamari, mozzarella sticks and pasta.
-People are behind the stands
+Wooden stands painted green and red selling foods like fried calamari, mozzarella sticks and pasta.

-Left: Soccer-centric Dillon's in the Back Bay, Boston, Massachusetts.
-Darryl Brooks/Shutterstock Right: Italian food street vendor in Boston, Massachusetts.
+Left: Soccer-centric Dillon's in the Back Bay, Boston.
+Darryl Brooks/Shutterstock Right: Italian food street vendor in Boston.
 Charles Patrick Ewing/Shutterstock

 Don't have tickets to the game?
 Located in a historic police station in Back Bay, Dillon’s is a soccer-centric sports pub that’s all about community.
 Two bars and elevated pub grub make it easy to join the crowd.